 Beet leafhopper (Circulifer tenellus)

 Pest description and crop damage The most important leafhopper for potato producers in the PNW is the beet leafhopper, due to its ability to transmit the beet leafhopper transmitted virescence agent (BLTVA) phytoplasma.
 This leafhopper varies in color but is always one of the smaller species and lacks prominent spots or other dorsal or head markings.
 Phytoplasmas can cause a wide range of symptoms in potatoes that are collectively referred to as "purple top," including leaf curling and purpling, aerial tubers, chlorosis, and early senescence.
-Beet leafhopper is the most important vector of BLTVA in the Columbia Basin of Oregon and Washington.
+Beet leafhopper is the only known vector of BLTVA in the Columbia Basin of Oregon and Washington.
 Most BLTVA infection occurs early in the season, during May and June, although some evidence suggests damaging infections in July.

 A wide diversity of leafhoppers can be found in potato fields.
-At least one species of Empoasca reproduces on potatoes in the Pacific Northwest.
+At least one species of Empoasca reproduces on potatoes in the PNW.
 These leafhoppers are small, pale green, and torpedo-shaped.
 They hold their wings roof-like over the body at rest.
-Empoasca leafhoppers are rarely found in significant numbers in the Pacific Northwest.
+Empoasca leafhoppers are rarely found in significant numbers in the PNW.
 Other leafhoppers usually do not reproduce in potato fields but are present in large number like Ceratagallia spp.